Protect Yourself from Immigration Fraud

 - Filling out immigration forms that you choose, without instructing you how to answer questions on those forms

-- Refer you to an attorney (the consultant cannot charge you a fee for a referral)
+- Referring you to an attorney (the consultant cannot charge you a fee for a referral)

 To provide the very limited services described above, immigration consultants in California are required to: